-H. Adequacy of faculty resources (as outlined in COMAR 13B.02.03.11).
+1. Adequacy of faculty resources (as outlined in COMAR 13B.02.03.11).

 Provide a brief narrative demonstrating the quality of program faculty.

-Include a summary list of faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, adjunct) and the course(s) each faulty member will teach.
+Include in an appendix a table of faculty with appointment type, terminal degree title and field, academic title/rank, status (full-time, part-time, adjunct) and the course(s) each faulty member will teach.